 How to overcome the limitations of traditional VPN

 Secomea’s “Relay VPN” and traditional VPN basically have the same purpose.
 They allow two IP enabled devices to communicate securely with each other remotely over the Internet, just as if the devices were connected on the same physical network.
 Although traditional VPN is widely used and suits the general purpose of interconnecting remote networks quite well, it has some serious drawbacks for remote device monitoring and management.
-Secomea’s first generation was also based on traditional VPN but with significantly optimization on the ease of creating tunnels.
-The current 3rd generation solution has, however evolved to an Internet based technology that specifically addresses the security and usability requirements of linking service engineers with industrial equipment.
+Secomea’s first generation was also based on traditional VPN but with significant optimization on the ease of creating tunnels.
+The current 3rd generation solution has however evolved to an Internet-based technology that specifically addresses the security and usability requirements of linking service engineers with industrial equipment.

 1. Subnet conflicts:

-– With the Secomea Relay VPN all sites could have the same subnet, and all equipment have the same IP address.
+– With the Secomea Relay VPN, all sites could have the same subnet, and all equipment has the same IP address.
 The engineer and the remote device are simply linked to each other IP wise at connect.

 2. Pre-configured connections are required:

-– Connection between traditional VPN peers cannot be established dynamically upon request, but have to be configured beforehand.
-This needs involvement of IT personnel, and takes time – every time.
+– The connection between traditional VPN peers cannot be established dynamically upon request, but have to be configured beforehand.
+This needs the involvement of IT personnel and takes time – every time.

-– Once the engineer with the LinkManager Client has an account on the GateManager represented by his personal x.509 certificate, the GateManager administrator can by point-and-click associate the account with exactly the site or group of equipment the technician should have access to, and it is immediately updated in the list of sites available in the LinkManager client.
+– Once the engineer with the LinkManager Client has an account on the GateManager represented by the user’s personal security certificate, the GateManager administrator can by point-and-click associate the account with exactly the site or group of equipment the technician should have access to, and it is immediately updated in the list of sites available in the LinkManager client.